Tilbage til Blog

 The director of engineering is responsible for many things, including managing the budget for engagements within a specific timeline.

 Don’t discard the candidates with high compensation expectations right away.
 Hold on to those names in the meantime.
-If this is not an option, then choosing the best-qualified candidate out of many that accept the compensation you offer is the obvious solution to getting a quick and quality hire.
+If this is not an option, then choosing the best-qualified candidate out of many who accept the compensation you offer is the obvious solution to getting a quick and quality hire.

 Leave it up to recruiters as well